-TABLE 9: 2008 Building Permit Allocation Status (as of 7/15/08)
+TABLE 9: 2009 Building Permit Allocation Status (as of 7/31/09)

 Urban Rural

-2008 Allocation set by Board 172 85
+2009 Allocation set by Board 173 85

-Allocated (committed) 8 10
+Allocated (committed) 9 17

-Balance available for allocation 164 75
+Balance available for allocation 164 68

-Table 9 indicates that there have only been a total of 18 building permits allocated in 2008 as of July 15th.
-This is a relatively small number compared with the number of allocations at same time last year (i.e., 40 allocations), and it represents a continuation of a downward trend of mid-year totals over the past few years.
-Tables 6 through 9 indicate that that there will be ample building permit allocations available in both the urban and rural categories, thus we should be able to complete 2008 within the approved allocations.
-If there should be an unexpected flurry of development activity before the end of the year the addition of the 2007 carryover may be necessary, in which case staff will request that the Board of Supervisors approve use of the 2007 carryover.
+Table 9 indicates that there have only been a total of 26 building permits allocated in 2009 as of July 31st.
+While this is a relatively small number compared with the number of allocations in most of the recent prior years, it is more than we saw at roughly the same time last year (i.e., the County made only 18 allocations as of July 15, 2008).
+Nevertheless, it represents a continuation of the recent trend of relatively low mid-year (and year-end) totals over the past few years.
+Tables 6 through 9 indicate that that there will be ample building permit allocations available in both the urban and rural categories, thus we should be able to complete 2009 within the approved allocations.
+In the unlikely case that an unexpected flurry of development activity occurs before the end of the year, the addition of the 2008 carryover may be necessary, in which case staff will request that the Board of Supervisors approve use of the 2008 carryover.